kristoff-it/kristoff.it/content/blog/zig-self-hosted-now-what/index.md

 ---
-title: "Zig is Self-hosted Now, What's Next?"
+title: "Zig Is Self-Hosted Now, What's Next?"
 date: "2022-10-25T00:00:00"
 summary: "Why self-host Zig?<br> For great justice, of course… and also a few more reasons actually."
 draft: false